FROM OUR SHUL PRESIDENT, RABBI and EXECUTIVE DIRECTOR

 As always if you have any questions about this please don’t hesitate to be in touch.

 Stay safe and healthy,

 You can follow along with these downloads of the services from our prayer book:

 JOIN US FOR EVENING MINYAN at 7:30pm on Mondays and Wednesdays and Saturday night for havdalah.
 ZOOM Evening Service and Havdalah

 On other weekday evenings – Sundays, Tuesdays and Thursdays – you can join Rabbi Steven Abraham’s (son of our own Wendy & Richard Abraham) shul in Omaha, NE for their daily evening service – by joining them you help them ensure a minyan too.
 They meet at 6:30pm eastern time – you can join here

-JOIN US FOR MORNING MINYAN – Starting Sunday Sept.
-13 join us for morning minyan – Sundays at 8:45am; Mondays and Thursday at 8am ZOOM MORNING MINYAN
+JOIN US FOR MORNING MINYAN – Sundays, Mondays and Thursdays at 8:45am ZOOM MORNING MINYAN

 DON’T FORGET THESE ONGOING CLASSES & PROGRAMS

 Check In and Torah Study – Portion of the Week: Wednesday Mornings – 11-Noon